gyfbianhuanyun/brain-data-with-age/README.md

 ## Authors

-qvz was created by Yunfei Gao and Albert No at Hongik University.
+Created by Yunfei Gao and Albert No at Hongik University.
-For more information, please refer to the paper Age Estimation From fMRI Data Using Recurrent Neural Network.
+For more information, please refer to the paper 'Age Estimation From fMRI Data Using Recurrent Neural Network'.